 Note: If you find your brand has copycats on Taobao, it’s a sign that there’s demand for your product.
 Think about making investments in social and digital marketing in China.

-Most Chinese consumers know using a daigou agent is a risk, as sometimes they sell fakes rather than the real deal.
+Most China crossborder ecommerce consumers know using a daigou agent is a risk, as sometimes they sell fakes rather than the real deal.
 Many prefer to use agents their friends have used before, regardless of whether or not an agent has good reviews on Taobao.
-While Jessie doesn't trust random resellers, she does decide to follow some daigou WeChat accounts to stay notified of special offers.
+While Jessie doesn’t trust random resellers, she does decide to follow some daigou WeChat accounts to stay notified of special offers.

 Stage 4: Price Comparison on Multi-brand E-commerce Sites

 Jessie begins the painstaking task of cross referencing multi-brand sites for availability and prices plus shipping and duties.
-This is where Jessie differs from most Chinese consumers: she's very familiar with cross-border e-commerce, as this is ParkLU's jam.
+This is where Jessie differs from most China crossborder ecommerce consumers: she’s very familiar with cross-border e-commerce, as this is ParkLU’s jam.
 Even if top multi-brand e-commerce sites provide shipping to China, their Chinese traffic only ranges from 25% to 30% percent as awareness is still limited.

 Stage 5: Detailed Research on Weibo, WeChat and Baidu